 The employer can save time and minimize the possibility of making a mistake in the entire payroll process as compared to the monthly pay frequency.

-Bi-weekly pay frequencies and semi-monthly pay frequencies can be easily muddled as both of them are paid twice a month.
+Bi-weekly and semi-monthly pay frequencies can be easily muddled as both are paid twice a month.
 However, the distinction between the two is that the former pay frequency is carried out on fixed days of the week, while the latter is paid on specific dates of the months.
 For example, in a bi-weekly pay, the organization pays the employees on every second Saturday.
 While in the case of semi-monthly payment, the organization pays the employees on the 15th and 30th every month.
 It is difficult to track as there are no fixed days on which these dates fall.
 The employees receive a total of 24 paychecks a year – precisely two paychecks a month.

-This form of payment usually fits with the payroll management software and other pay structures, making it easy for the organization to effectively meet the expectations of the employees.
+This form of payment usually fits with the payroll management software and other pay structures, making it easy for the organization to effectively meet the employees’ expectations.
 It is often seen that the organizations that are exceptionally huge use this method of payment for the salaried staff.
 Besides, with semi-monthly pay frequency, the employer can maintain a steady cash flow for the organization as he has to have enough cash to meet the payroll needs twice every month.
-The employer’s challenges in calculating weekly pay for the leap years are reduced as the employees do not have to count the leap days in a year or month.
+Furthermore, the employer’s challenges in calculating weekly pay for the leap years are reduced as the employees do not count the leap days in a year or month.

 Monthly payouts are one of the most commonly embraced modes among the various payment options for salaried employees.
 The salary paid through this type of pay frequency is usually very high compared to the payments made through the weekly or bi-weekly methods.
 As the name suggests, the payment made to the employees is at the end of every month.
 The employer pays the employee a total of 12 paychecks a year under the monthly pay frequency.